HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 Router**.
 We use them in turn:

 1. The `BrowserRouter` component is the base for our application's routing.
 It is where we declare how **React Router** will be used.
-Notice that nested inside the `BrowserRouter` component we use the `Route` component.
-The `Route` component has one prop in our example: `path`.
+Notice that the `BrowserRouter` component is wrapped around our entire application.
+This lets us use the `Route` component and other React Router components anywhere in our app.
 2. The `Route` component is in charge of saying: "when the URL matches this specified `path`, render this child component."
 This handles the conditional rendering based on the URL that we described earlier.
+The `Route` component has one prop in our example: `path`.

 Let's try it.
 Copy the above code into `src/index.js` and run `npm start` to boot up the application.
 Once it is running, point your URL to